This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Understanding Topical Pain Relievers

 Topical pain relievers, also known as topical analgesics, are medications applied directly to the skin at the site of pain.
 These products work by being absorbed into the outer skin layers, reaching an effective concentration in the underlying tissue.
-Importantly, topical pain relievers do not penetrate deeply enough to enter the bloodstream, significantly reducing the risk of side effects or systemic harm.
-This localized treatment targets the muscles, ligaments, tendons, and nerves in the affected area.

 Types of Topical Pain Relievers